bsml320/scGWAS/README.md

 ## Install

 scGWAS is a java package and does not need to install.
-Users only need to set up the Java Running Environment, which can be downloaded [here] (https://www.oracle.com/java/technologies/downloads/).
+Users only need to set up the Java Running Environment, which can be downloaded [here](https://www.oracle.com/java/technologies/downloads/).

 ## Running example:
 To run the package only one command line is needed: